This Sunday, the Board of Directors of Uber reached a new agreement.

 It’s been only a month since Uber’s board voted to eliminate its super-voting structure.
 In this previous voting structure, early shareholders had 10 times the voting power to a one vote per share model.
 The board also voted for the expansion of the number of board members.
 There are 17 board members now, after the inclusion of 6 seats by Kalanick in September.

 Uber’s board also gave approval for the sale of $10 billion of stock to the Japanese internet giant SoftBank.
-Board member Arianna Huffington said in October that “SoftBank has a plan to acquire a 14% to 20% stake in the world’s most valuable privately-held tech startup.”
+In October, board member Arianna Huffington said that “SoftBank has a plan to acquire a 14% to 20% stake in the world’s most valuable privately-held tech startup.”

 It’s been a year with tremendous ups and downs for Uber.
-There’s been a number of scandals including allegations of sexual harassment against more than 20 Uber employees who were fired eventually.
+There have been several scandals, including allegations of sexual harassment against more than 20 Uber employees who were eventually fired.
 The company is accused of using a secretive tool called Greyball in order to avoid the local authorities.
 The company is currently fighting against Waymo’s trade-secret theft lawsuit.
 Waymo is a self-driving car business run by Google’s parent company Alphabet.